-The book itself.
+How the physical book looks in Real Life.
 Most editions have the cover being just slightly too narrow to fully cover the pages.
-In other words: the book is bigger on the inside.
+In other words, the book is bigger on the inside.

-Actually, the total page count (in the paperback full-colour edition anyway) is 736, when one includes a page of reviews, the title page, the copyright information, the contents page, the foreword, Johnny's introduction and the other side of the "Yggdrasil" poem.
-Yes, Danielewski is that good.
+When Navidson reads House of Leaves at the end, he says that the book is 736 pages long.
+The hardcover in Real Life is only 709 pages.
+But Navidson has already read 26 pages; take that as you will.
+Then again, the total page count (of the paperback full-colour edition anyway) is 736, when one includes a page of reviews, the title page, the copyright information, the Contents page, the Foreword, Johnny's Introduction and the other side of the "Yggdrasil" poem.

 Tom: At least when you're drunk, you've always got the floor for your best friend.
 Know why?

 Navy: It's always there for you.

 At one point, the editors mention that they are not sure who originally put in the bizzare formatting.
 It is very similar to the formatting Johnny's mother's letters had, which suggests it was Johnny that put in that formatting.